Cyfrin/moccasin/docs/source/networks.rst

 Networks
 ========

-Networks in `gaboon` are identified in your `gaboon.toml`.
+Networks in `moccasin` are identified in your `moccasin.toml`.
 The complete list of options you can set for your network can be identified in the example here:

 .. code-block:: toml